ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

      Space: O(n)
    ```

-6. [**Palindrome Linked List**] Given the head of a linked list like `r->a->c->e->c->a->r`.
+6. [**Palindrome List**] Given the head of a linked list like `r->a->c->e->c->a->r`.
 Write a function that returns a boolean indicating whether or not the linked list is a palindrome.
 A palindrome is a sequence that reads the same forward and backwards.

    ```python
    def isPalindrome(head):